 Types of keyless entry systems

 There’s a variety of keyless entry systems available.
 However, a select few stand out from the rest.

 Here are the top four keyless door entry systems:

 Keypad doorknobs have, as the name suggests, keypads instead of keyholes.
 The keypad either has a touchscreen interface or a numeric keypad.
 Tenants and authorized guests input their unique PIN or other access code on the keypad.
 Once the correct code is entered, the system releases the door, allowing entry.

-Instead of inserting a key into a lock, residential and commercial tenants scan their fobs or access cards with a reader located on the door or wall.
+Instead of inserting a key into a lock, tenants scan their fobs or access cards with a reader located on the door or wall.
 Key cards and fobs use a technology known as RFID or radio frequency identification, and it uses radio waves emitted from microchips in RFID tags to “speak” with a card or fob reader.
 If the user has authorized credentials, then the scanner signals the door to open.